mdsol/mauth-client-ruby/README.md

 ## Local Authentication

-When doing local authentication, the mauth client will periodically fetch and cache public keys from MAuth.
+When doing local authentication, the MAuth-Client will periodically fetch and cache public keys from MAuth.
 Each public key will be cached locally for 60 seconds.
 Applications which connect frequently to the app will benefit most from this caching strategy.
 When fetching public keys from MAuth, the following rules apply: